 Depression can trigger a range of physical problems in people, some of which can be serious, including:

-- Cancer: Certain types of cancer, especially of the intestine are common in those who grapple with depression.
+- Cancer: Certain types of cancer, especially of the intestine are common in those who grapple with stress.
 Although the exact reason is not yet known, experts believe that it seems to be related to the inflammatory pathway and its toxins.
 Patients who are depressed, develop unhealthy lifestyles, and indulge in excessive smoking and drinking alcohol.
 They put themselves at a higher risk of other cancers such as stomach, pancreas, esophagus, lungs, and kidney.

 - Auto-immune diseases: Depression and related stress cause irreparable damage to the immune system.
 Thereby it increases the chances of infections and auto-immune diseases.
 Several studies have found that there seems to be a relationship between inflammation and depression, despite not being able to zero in to the exact reasons.
 Inflammation is connected to several diseases and some anti-inflammatory agents have also been shown to benefit some people with depression.